What if we took a moment to talk about mental health?

 Take care of your sleep quality

-Sleep strongly affects mental health.
-Taking care of your sleep means taking care of your well-being.
+Sleep has a direct impact on your mental well‑being.
+Taking care of your sleep means taking care of your overall balance.

 You can download for free:

-• Mon agenda du sommeil antifatigue”, an app to track your sleep rhythms.
+• Mon agenda du sommeil antifatigue”, an app which helps you track and understand your sleep patterns.

 • Kanopée, created by the University of Bordeaux, for personalised advice to improve sleep quality.